 Perform a Factory Reset

-In the end, the only solution that worked for me was to perform a factory reset on both of my devices.
+In the end, the only solution that fixed the “Could not Communicate with your Chromecast / Google Home” error was to perform a factory reset on both devices.
 Luckily, it’s pretty easy to reset both of these devices – here’s how.

 Next to the micro USB port of your Chromecast is a small reset button (shown in the photo below).
 Turn on the TV and make sure the Chromecast is powered via the USB port connected to the TV.
 Hold down the reset button until the indicator light flashes orange / red and continue holding until it turns white.
 After it reboots and reset is complete, use the Google Home app to configure it.